Configuration¶

 variables:

-<< : *common_variables
+<< : *variables

 InstanceType: c4.xlarge # override the InstanceType in this stack

-Using Outputs as Variables¶
+Using Outputs as Variables

-The way this is handled in CFNgin is by having one stack provide Outputs for all the values that another stack may need, and then using those as the inputs for another stack’s variables
+Since CFNgin encourages the breaking up of your CloudFormation stacks into entirely separate stacks, sometimes you’ll need to pass values from one stack to another.
+The way this is handled in CFNgin is by having one stack provide Outputs for all the values that another stack may need, and then using those as the inputs for another stack’s variables.
+CFNgin makes this easier for you by providing a syntax for variables that will cause CFNgin to automatically look up the values of Outputs from another stack in its config.

-To do so, use the Output Lookup in the variables
+To do so, use the output in the variables on the target stack.

-MyParameter: ${output OtherStack::OutputName}
+MyParameter: ${output OtherStack.OutputName}

 For more information see Lookups.

-In this example config - when deploying things inside a VPC, you will need to pass the VpcId of the VPC that you want the resources to be located in.
+In this example config, when deploying things inside a VPC, you will need to pass the VpcId of the VPC that you want the resources to be located in.
 If the vpc stack provides an Output called VpcId, you can reference it easily.

 domain_name: my_domain &domain